-Individuals with cerebral palsy should stretch before bracing or serial casting.
-If orthoses are worn without stretching, they may not fit correctly or can be more painful during wear.
+Individuals with cerebral palsy require stretching prior to bracing or serial casting.
+If orthoses are worn without stretching, they may not fit correctly or may be more painful during wear.

-Wearing orthoses and stretching regularly is much easier said than done.
-Especially as children get older, they may become opposed to doing so.
-In the following section, we’ll discuss tips for encouraging your child to stretch and wear their orthoses.
+Wearing orthoses and stretching regularly requires time and commitment.
+As children get older, they may become resistant for many reasons.
+In the following section, we’ll offer suggestions for encouraging your child to stretch and wear their orthoses.

 How to Get Children with Cerebral Palsy to Stretch

 To help your child develop a habit of stretching daily, have them stretch at the same time each day, such as after breakfast or before bed.
-Instead of feeling forced to stretch, children will think of it as part of their daily routine.
+Instead of feeling forced to stretch, children may consider it as part of their daily routine.

-Practicing the same stretches every day can get boring and children may quickly lose motivation.
-One way to encourage regular stretching is to get creative and incorporate stretching into recreational activities.
-This makes stretching more fun and helps keep children engaged.
+Practicing the same stretches every day may decrease interest and motivation.
+One way to encourage regular stretching is to creatively incorporate stretching into recreational activities.
+Then stretching becomes fun and keeps children engaged.